eduagarcia/lm-evaluation-harness-pt/README.md

 - **oab_exams**: Multiple-choice questions from the Brazilian Bar Exam, testing legal knowledge and reasoning.

 *Note: Baseline scores represent the default performance expectation (e.g., random guessing for classification tasks).
 Few-shot counts might vary slightly based on configuration.*

+The prompts and few-shots items used for each task can be found on it's YAML configuration file on [lm_eval/tasks/portuguese](lm_eval/tasks/portuguese)

 ## Getting Started